KEY NOTE SPEAKER

 Darren started the consultancy business – Price Rural Management in 2013.
 This business provides Agri business and rural advisory and consultancy services to clients with various size holdings and enterprises, as well as the wider agricultural industry.

 In 2019 Darren joined MLA as a Precision Agriculture Manager (Consultant).
-This role allows Darren to provide expert knowledge and leadership in precision agriculture.
+This role allowed Darren to provide expert knowledge and leadership in precision agriculture.
 Specific tasks include advancing the recent pilot digital farms/digital forums, addressing producer requests and delivering producer awareness, producer adoption and demonstrable impact of precision agriculture.

 Darren held the role of General Manager with Carwoola Pastoral Company (CPC) for 22 years.
 CPC is a group of 4 properties comprising over 16,000 acres.
 With fodder crops, centre pivot irrigation and carrying capacity of 2,000 cattle and 13,000 sheep, Carwoola Pastoral was an ideal location and property mix for Meat & Livestock Australia (MLA) to evaluate digital production opportunities.